shawly/docker-templates/README.md

  - Create scripts for execution of ```docker-compose``` without having to append every delta with the ```-f``` argument.
  - Create a basic template for creating new templates via copy & paste. (maybe integrate template creation into the scipts?)
- - Add descriptions and order to container list as soon as the number of containers increases.

 # Issues?